BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > further rewards it with grass, fodder, and water.
 When the wilderness
 > elephant accepts the elephant tamer’s grass, fodder, and water, that’s
 > when the elephant tamer knows, ‘Now the wilderness elephant will
 > live!’
 >
 > “Then the elephant tamer makes the wilderness elephant perform further
 > tasks: ‘Pick this up, sir.
 Put this down, sir.’
 When the wilderness
 > elephant obeys the elephant tamer’s instructions to pick up and put
 > down as it is told, the elephant tamer makes it perform further tasks:
 > ‘Go forward.
 Go back.’
 When the wilderness elephant obeys the elephant
 > tamer’s instructions to go forward and go back as it is told, the
 > elephant tamer makes it perform further tasks: ‘Get up.
 Lie down.’
 >
-> ”When the wilderness elephant obeys the elephant tamer’s instructions
+> “When the wilderness elephant obeys the elephant tamer’s instructions
 > to get up and lie down as it is told, the elephant tamer makes it
 > perform a further task called immovability.
 The elephant tamer ties a
 > giant shield to its trunk.
 A man with a lance in his hand sits on its